Chantal Chaudé de Silans

-Chantal Chaudé de Silans (9 March 1919, Versailles – 5 September 2001, Grasse) was a French chess player and Woman International Master.
+Chantal Chaudé de Silans (9 March 1919, Versailles – 6 September 2001, Grasse) was a French chess player and Woman International Master.
+She also participated in the Men's/Open competitions.

 She learned how to play the game when she was nine along with her brother the Baron de Silans, who later became a strong amateur.
 In 1932, at age thirteen, she entered her first women's French Chess Championship.
 In 1936, she won the championship at age seventeen.

 In 1939, she married Bernard Chaudé and followed him to Morocco due to World War II.
 They returned to France in 1942 and soon entered French Resistance nets.